-Written in 1850, Alexandre Dumas, a swashbuckling adventure writer of The Three Musketeer’s fame, focused on one aspect of the tulip craze: the extravagant prize of 100,000 guilders for the creation of the mythical black tulip and the criminal things people would do to claim this prize.
+Written in 1850, Alexandre Dumas, the swashbuckling writer of The Three Musketeer’s fame, focused on one aspect of the tulip craze: an extravagant prize of 100,000 guilders for the creation of the mythical black tulip and the criminal things people would do to claim this prize.

 This cover features a detail of the painting called The Flower Market at Amsterdam, painted in 1673 by Gerrit Berckheyde.